 I joined the OU as a PhD student in 2017 as an interdisciplinary researcher based in the Politics and International Studies (POLIS) department.
-I am taking an intersectional approach to exploring the role of digital technologies in the citizenship capabilities of women in Kenya.
-My research cuts across international development, in particular the field of ICT4D (Information and Communication Technologies for Development); citizenship studies and political theory; science and technology studies; and feminism.
+I am taking an intersectional feminism approach to exploring the role of digital technologies in the citizenship capabilities of women in Kenya.
+My research cuts across international development, in particular the field of ICT4D (Information and Communication Technologies for Development), feminism, citizenship studies and political theory, and science and technology studies.

 Supervisory team: Dr. Rose Capdevila (Psychology); Dr. Charlotte Cross (Development Policy and Practice); Dr. Liz McFall (Sociology)